sschwarzer/ftputil/doc/ftputil.md

 Yes, please visit <https://ftputil.sschwarzer.net/mailinglist> to subscribe or read the archives.

-Though you can *technically* post without subscribing first I can't recommend it: The mails from non-subscribers have to be approved by me and because the arriving mails contain *lots* of spam, I rarely go through these mails.

 ### I found a bug!
 What now?

 Before reporting a bug, make sure that you already read this manual and